steventango/docker-sicktoolbox/README.md

 # docker-sicktoolbox

-Containers for interfacing with the SICK LMS2xx lasers.
+Docker container for interfacing with the SICK LMS2xx lasers.
 Dockerfile and Compose specification for [sicktoolbox](http://wiki.ros.org/sicktoolbox) and [sicktoolbox_wrapper](http://wiki.ros.org/sicktoolbox_wrapper) packages which are only released in EOL distros.